Skip to main content

 Status

-Not live = connection can only be used in debug mode.
+Not Live = connection can be used only in debug mode.
 The visibility and default flags are ignored.

-Live and visible (if this is the only local connection) = connection can only be used in debug mode.
+Live and Visible (if this is the only local connection) = connection can be used only in debug mode.

-Live and visible (if there are multiple live and visible connections) = users are offered a choice of connections, including this one.
+Live and Visible (if there are multiple live and visible connections) = users are offered a choice of connections, including this one.
 There is a domain preference to include OpenAthens accounts or not.

-Live & visible & default = This is your only login option and users will be sent directly to your login whenever the organisation is known.
-A successful authentication will tell the authentication point to remember that location.
-A failed authentication will clear that setting.
+Live and Visible and Default = This is your only login option and users will be sent directly to your login whenever the organisation is known.
+A successful authentication tells the authentication point to remember that location.
+A failed authentication clears location preferences.
 Debug mode will not show other login options.

 Changes to the status usually take effect within moments.